FundyPhytoPhys/BalticO2/Manuscript/BalticO2_MS.md

 ![<span id="fig:Pigment"></span>**Fig. **2: Pigment content (pg cell ^−1^) vs. growth waveband (nm; *a*) and Chlorophyll-specific exponential growth rates (µ; d^−1^) vs. Phycobiliproteins:Chlorophyll *a* ratio (µg:µg) (*b*) for PC-rich (green circle) and PE-rich (red circle) cultures of *Synechococcus* sp. grown at spectral bandwidths of 405, 450, 470, 530, 620, 660, or 730 nm and O~2~ concentrations of 250 µM (open symbols and dashed line) or 2.5 µM (closed symbols and solid line).
 Data not presented for those PE-rich cultures which showed negligible growth under 405, 450, 730 nm and 250 µM O~2~; nor for those PC-rich cultures which showed negligible growth under 405 nm and 250 µM O~2~.
 Blue lines (solid for 2.5 µM O~2~ or dashed for 250 µM O~2~) shows linear model fit for data from each strain across spectral bandwidths.
 Different blue lowercase letters indicate statistically significant differences between the fit models for different strains or given O~2~ concentrations (*t*-test; *p* < 0.05).](../Output/Figures/Fig_GrowthPig.png)

-## Effective absorption cross section of PSII, minimum turnover time of PSII photochemistry, and photochemical quenching coefficient {.unnumbered}
+## Effective absorption cross section of PSII, turnover time of PSII photochemistry, and photochemical quenching coefficient {.unnumbered}

 σPSII′ - Effective absorption cross section of PSII photochemistry under actinic light -> A2 (quanta)-1 or m2